rob10campbell/PRoPS-colloids_setup/02-Simulating-waterDPD.md

 <br>

 In contrast, if you open the GSD file it will look like gibberish.
 The GSD file generates a visualization of the simulation, which we will view later with the [Visual Molecular Dynamics (VMD)](https://www.ks.uiuc.edu/Research/vmd/) software.

+We will go over additional analysis of `Pressure_xy.log` in a separate guide.
 <br>
 <br>
 ## Modifying waterDPD.py

 Now that you have successfully run the simulation, you can try making changes to the inputs and then check the `Pressure_xy.log` file to see how the simulation changes.

-For reproducibility when testing and debugging these simulations you should replace the `simulation_seed` with a fixed value (e.g. 123) in the "Total INITIALIZATION" section on lines `31` and `36` (scroll right on the box below to see the changes to line `31`)
+For reproducibility when testing, debugging, and publishing these simulations you should replace the `simulation_seed` with a fixed value (e.g. 123) in the "Total INITIALIZATION" section for both HOOMD-blue, on line `31`, and the DPD model, on line `36` (scroll right on the box below to see the changes to line `31`).
+The original code includes a random seed because it is important when designing a new simulation to make sure the results are dependent on your chosen variables and NOT the starting seed, which you can test by simulating the same parameters multiple times with a random seed and checking for consistency.
 ```python
 29 #################        Total INITIALIZATION        ##############
 30 hoomd.context.initialize("");